‘The best we can do’: DNC viewers adjust to virtual format

 The Biden campaign says an additional 10.2 million streamed the first night.
 Although that couldn’t be independently verified, this year’s programs appears tailor-made for that format, easily consumed in snippets and bites.
 The speeches have been shorter and less formal than the behind-the-podium oratory of conventions past.

-The new virtual format has spawned some creative reimagining of old traditions — including a new roll-call vote quickly embraced as a success story of the early convention.
-Viewers raved about the montage of clips featuring delegates announcing their states’ vote tallies from state landmarks and scenic landscapes.
+The new virtual format has spawned some creative reimagining of old traditions — including a new roll-call vote quickly embraced as a success.
+Viewers praised the montage of clips featuring delegates announcing their states’ vote tallies from state landmarks and scenic landscapes.

 Laura DeGroff Simoes of Concord, New Hampshire, who voted in the Democratic primary but considers herself an independent, said it’s a welcome change that offered a glimpses of the places homebound Americans miss.